Don Mattingly: Miami Marlins (2016–2022)

 In the fall of 2015, Mattingly signed a four-year contract to manage the Miami Marlins.
 Mattingly led the Marlins to 79 wins in his first year (the most wins for the team since winning 80 in 2010), which had him place fifth in the final voting for NL Manager of the Year.
 In 2020, Mattingly led the Marlins to the NL Wild Card, leading them to the playoffs for the first time since 2003.
 He also won the NL Manager of the Year award.
-On July 8, 2021, Mattingly's mutual option for the 2022 season was picked up by both the Marlins and him.
-On September 25, 2022, Mattingly stated that the Marlins and he mutually agreed that he would finish the season as manager, and not return to the role in 2023.
+On July 8, 2021, Mattingly's mutual option for the 2022 season was picked up by both Mattingly and the Marlins.
+On September 25, 2022, Mattingly stated that both he and the Marlins had mutually agreed that he would finish the season as manager, and not return to the role in 2023.

+Philadelphia Phillies (2026–present)

+Mattingly officially joined the Philadelphia Phillies as bench coach on January 5, 2026.
+Following the dismissal of manager Rob Thomson on April 28, 2026, Mattingly was assigned to be the interim manager of the Philadelphia Phillies.
+The move came after a 9–19 start to the season.

+Following Mattingly's promotion to interim manager, the Philadelphia Phillies went on to win their next three games, sweeping the San Francisco Giants.

 International career

 Mattingly managed the MLB All-Star Team at the 2018 MLB Japan All-Star Series.